KylerBesher/commander_league/site/content/monthly/_index.md

 ---
 title: 'Points and How the Guild Works'
 image: /img/jumbotrons/lotus.jpg
-Header: Monthly Leaderboard
+Header: Quest Board
-Subheader: Discover Prizes, Bonus Points, and Your Current Rank
+Subheader: Stay up to date on the latest quests, prizes, and announcements
 layout: /section/standards.html
 monthly_pages:
-  - month: August 2023
+  - month: September 2023
     prize_support:

+      - level: Epic
+        image: /img/loot/saruman.jpg
-      - prize: Saruman Of Many Colors
+        prize: Saruman of Many Colors
-        description: Awarded to the top performer of the month.
-      - prize: Epic Item
-        description: Awarded to the runner-up.
+        description: Unleash the power of Saruman of Many Colors.
+This Game Day Promo prize awaits one valiant challenger.
-      - prize: Rare Item
+      - level: Rare
-        description: Given to the third-place participant.
+        image: /img/loot/playmat.jpg
+        prize: Playmat
+        description: Elevate your dueling experience with a choice of playmat from our shop inventory.
+Command the battlefield in style and show your opponents you mean business.

     quests:
       - quest: Plaguebearer
         points: 5